The Birch--Swinnerton-Dyer exact formula for quadratic twists of elliptic curves: Introduction

-where $\nu_E$ is the Manin constant of $E$. \end{thm} Note that, if we assume $\nu_E$ is odd, the theorem gives the lower bound $t_E(M)-1$.
+Note that, if we assume $\nu_E$ is odd, the theorem gives the lower bound $t_E(M)-1$.
 In fact, it has been shown that $\nu_E$ is odd for $4 \nmid C$ by the work of Mazur \cite{Mazur}, Abbes--Ullmo \cite{Abbes}, Agashe--Ribet--Stein \cite{Agashe} and \v{C}esnavi\v{c}ius \cite{Cesnavicius}.
 In addition, Cremona \cite{Cremona2} has shown numerically that $\nu_E$ is $1$ for $C \leq 60000$.
 Previously, Zhao \cite{Zhao1}\cite{Zhao2}\cite{Zhao3} proved several results like \eqref{lower} for the congruent number family of elliptic curves, which were subsequently used by Tian in his induction arguments on the congruent number problem.
 Coates--Kim--Liang--Zhao \cite{Coates3} proved an analogue of \eqref{lower} for a wide class of elliptic curves with complex multiplication, which was then applied in \cite{Coates4} to prove a generalisation of Birch's lemma, and the $2$-part of the Birch--Swinnerton-Dyer conjecture for quadratic twists of $X_0(49)$.
-These earlier methods work only for elliptic curves with complex multiplication, since they make use of the fact that the value at $s=1$ of the complex $L$-series of such a curve is a sum of Eisenstein series.
-However, the methods used in this paper are valid for all elliptic curves defined over $\BQ$.
+Kezuka \cite{Kezuka1}\cite{Kezuka2}\cite{Kezuka3} and Kezuka--Li \cite{Kezuka4} generalised Zhao's method from $2$-adic to $3$-adic and proved analogous results for the family of cubic twists of the modular curve $X_0(27)$.
+These earlier methods work only for certain families of elliptic curves with complex multiplication, since they make use of the fact that the value at $s=1$ of the complex $L$-series of such a curve is a sum of Eisenstein series.